There is a lack and serious need for wholesome play in childhood.

 4. Get Outdoors (if at all possible)

-Children (and adults) need time to listen to the wind whistle in the leaves, birds, rain on the roof, or simply feel the warmth of the sun on their shoulders with a good book.
+Children (and adults) need time to listen to the wind whistle in the leaves, birds, a warm rain on their faces, or simply feel the warmth of the sun on their shoulders with a good book.
 Time to swing real high for the sheer joy of it and to explore God’s creation in all its grandeur.
+They’ll be surprised at what goes on in the world!

 Where The Rubber Meets the Road